Developer notes and examples for nelpy¶

 )

-and then to describe the default values and / or behavior in the docstring, and to assign default values in the body of the function.
+It is also best practice to not specify default parameters in the function definition, but rather to specify them as arg=None and then to describe the default values and / or behavior in the docstring, and to assign default values in the body of the function.

-is a legitimate and perhaps deliberate choice by the user.
-One example of such a case might be if the user wants to hide a particular element of a plot by setting the color to None
+There are some caveats to this approach, such as when None is a legitimate and perhaps deliberate choice by the user.
+One example of such a case might be if the user wants to hide a particular element of a plot by setting the color to None, in which case it would be undesirable to overwrite the parameter value with the default.
+I have not really found an elegant way of dealing with this yet.

 In our analysis scripts, we can also create dictionaries to pass to our functions, so that we don't need to re-write all of the parameters every time we call a function.
 For example,